 HOW DO I SEND PERSON-TO-PERSON PAYMENTS?

 Popmoney can be used!
+Experience a new way to send money.
+Bill pay and Popmoney® features are now integrated together.
 First Federal offers Popmoney®, the personal payment service that lets you send money to friends, family or anyone at all such as your landlord, your cousin, or your co-worker.
 They can simply receive the money into their bank account online.
-You can even use it to request money.
+You can now even use it to request money, and allows you to initiate a request for money to split a bill!
 It's the new way to pay and get paid!
 All you need is their name and email address or mobile number to move money from your bank account to theirs.
 Your account information will not be shared.
 The recipient will only see your first name, last name, and the message you wrote for the payment.

 The following are just a few of the convenient ways that you can use Popmoney: